-- Over 18 years of experience in corporate banking relations and administration management. - Joined the Group in June 2008. - Worked in BMI Bank, Nomura Investment Bank, AXA Insurance, and Aluminum Bahrain (ALBA).
+• Over 19 years of experience in corporate banking relations, administration management, retail collection and corporate remedial management.

+- Joined the Group in June 2008. - Worked in BMI Bank, Nomura Investment Bank, AXA Insurance, and Aluminum Bahrain (ALBA).

-- B.Sc. in Business Information Systems from University of Bahrain. - Advanced Diploma in Islamic Finance from Bahrain Institute of Banking and Finance. - Attended Graduate Training Program arranged by Bahrain Institute of Banking and Finance.
+- B.Sc. in Business Information Systems from University of Bahrain. - Advanced Diploma in Islamic Finance from Bahrain Institute of Banking and Finance. - Attended Graduate Training Program arranged by Bahrain Institute of Banking and Finance